 K16.3.10 The candidate shall be free to publish material in advance of the thesis but reference shall be made in the thesis to any such work.
-Copies of published material should either be bound in with the thesis or placed in an adequately secured pocket at the end of the thesis.
+Copies of published material should be placed in an adequately secured pocket at the end of the thesis, excepting where the published programme specification requires that they be bound in with the thesis in a particular or specified manner.